TEALSK12/apcsa-public/curriculum/Unit5-Map-CB.md

-Unit 5: Writing Classes
+CB Unit 5: Writing Classes
 ====================================================================================================
 The following curriculum map is a day-by-day listing of the AP Computer Science course in chronological order.
-Each row represents one day of class, based on a medium-paced class.
-Readings from the textbook and homework assignments are included on the day when they should be assigned.
+The order has been adapted to follow the College Board AP CS A Curriculium.
+The lesson plans numbers follow the original TEALS curriculum which was taught in the order of the Building Java Programs textbook.

-Refer to the Introduction document for information about how to adjust this pacing for your specific classroom.
+- [Unit 4 Slides]
 - [Unit 5 Slides]
 - [Unit 5 Word Bank]
 - [Curriculum Assets]